encode/django-rest-framework/docs/api-guide/renderers.md

 The template name is determined by (in order of preference):

-1. An explicit `.template_name` attribute set on the response.
+1. An explicit `template_name` argument passed to the response.
 2. An explicit `.template_name` attribute set on this class.
 3. The return result of calling `view.get_template_names()`.